maritime-labs/calypso-anemometer/README.rst

     # data connection in your Signal K server beforehand.
     calypso-anemometer read --subscribe --rate=hz_1 --target=udp+signalk+delta://openplotter.local:4123

-    # Continuously receive device readings and submit them in NMEA-0183 format via UDP.
+    # Continuously receive device readings and submit them in NMEA-0183 format via UDP broadcast.
-    # See section "NMEA-0183 telemetry" about how to create an UDP receiver
+    # See section "NMEA-0183 telemetry" about how to create an UDP receiver data connection
-    # data connection in OpenCPN beforehand.
+    # in OpenCPN beforehand.
+If you don't have _any_ networking configured, just use `localhost`.
     calypso-anemometer read --subscribe --rate=hz_1 --target=udp+broadcast+nmea0183://255.255.255.255:10110

 If you already discovered your device and know its address, use the